ralph-groupscholar/groupscholar-essay-anonymizer/README.md

 - Exclude directories or specific relative paths during directory scans.
 - Dry-run mode to preview redactions without writing files.
 - Optional stdout output for single-file redaction.
+- Skip clean files when no redactions are found.
 - Generates a JSON report with per-file and per-pattern counts.
 - Optional hash-aware masks for deterministic anonymized tokens.
 - Optional PostgreSQL logging for run summaries.